ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-06-28-wearables-by-mario-ruiz-and-challenges-in-qualitative-data-research-by-hiroyuki-shibata.md

 ---
 layout: post
-title: UX Talk Tokyo #27: "Wearables" by Mario Ruiz & "Challenges in Qualitative Data Research" by Hiroyuki Shibata
+title: 2016 Jun-UX Talk Tokyo #27: "Wearables" by Mario Ruiz & "Challenges in Qualitative Data Research" by Hiroyuki Shibata
 snippet: UXTalkTokyo is BACK for July!
 There will be two presentations: 1) Atomic Design by Tom Coombs Tom ...
 ---
 51 participants